Projects / Commercial bulk water filling stations

 What are the next steps?

-• Complete detailed site layout and design for each of the three sites
+• Complete detailed design for each of the three sites

 What are filling stations and who uses them?

-Filling stations are dedicated secure facilities where commercial water tanker operators and other users can safely extract water for domestic supply, or other uses such as dust suppression.
-Other users may also extract water for purposes such as weed spraying.
+Filling stations are dedicated secure facilities where commercial water users and tanker operators can safely extract water for domestic supply, or other uses such as dust suppression, weed spraying etc.

 Why do we need new filling stations?